An Undergraduate Major in the Department of Botany and College of Letters & Science

 Can I declare Honors in the Major for the Conservation Biology Major?

 Yes.
-Please speak with Ginny Jackson, the student services coordinator for the major, to discuss honors in the major and how to declare.
-You can reach Ms. Jackson at firstname.lastname@example.org or by scheduling an appointment on Starfish.
+Review our Honors in the Major requirements and schedule a meeting to speak with Ginny Jackson, Academic Advising Manager, to discuss if this option is a good fit for your goals.
+You can reach Ms. Jackson at email@example.com or by scheduling an appointment on Starfish.

 What courses should I take if I am considering graduate work in a biological discipline?

 While the answer will vary depending on the graduate program, you should consider taking Biology/Botany/Zoology 151-152: Introductory Biology, Botany/F&W Ecol/Zoology 460: General Ecology, and Anthro/Botany/Zoology 410: Evolutionary Biology.
-You should also consider Chem 103-104 or 109: General Chemistry, general physics, mathematics (through 211 or 221, and/or a statistics course such as Stats 301, 371, or 571), and Botany/Genetics/Zoology 466: General Genetics.
+You should also consider Chem 103-104 or 109: General Chemistry, general physics, mathematics (through 211 or 221, and a statistics course such as Stats 240, 301, 371), and Genetics 466: General Genetics.
 Students are also advised to check with specific programs they are interested in for prerequisites.

 Which classes count toward the 15 credit rule?